barklund/mortenbarklund.com/content/blog/today-learned-how-mouse-events-bubble-in-react/index.md

 </main>
 ````

-If we assign a (non-capture) event listener to the `<chapter>` element in JavaScript and then move the mouse cursor from the `<h1>` title directly to the `<p>` element, how many times do you think the event listener will be invoked?
+If we assign a (non-capture) event listener to the `mouseenter` event on the `<chapter>` element in JavaScript and then move the mouse cursor from the `<h1>` title directly to the `<p>` element, how many times do you think the event listener will be invoked?
 Two!
 The mouse will enter <p> element, and in doing so, it will also enter the `<chapter>` element.
 Because the mouse enters the `<chapter>` element, the `mouseenter` event will dispatch to the chapter element.
-Then because the mouse entered the `<p>` element, a mouseenter event will dispatch on the `<p>` element.
+Then because the mouse entered the `<p>` element, a `mouseenter` event will dispatch on the `<p>` element.
 But because this event bubble, in dispatching this event, the DOM will also send an event to all parents of the `<p>` element in order starting from the parent first moving all the way out to the document root (and then to the `window` object).

-The difference between the element being dispatched to the chapter element because the chapter element was entered, and the event dispatched to the chapter element because a child element was entered and the event bubbled can be seen in two ways.
+The difference between the event being dispatched to the chapter element because the chapter element was entered, and the event dispatched to the chapter element because a child element was entered and the event bubbled can be seen in two ways.
 The `.target` property of the event object will in the former case refer to the chapter element, and in the latter to the child element.
-And the `.eventPhase` property of the event object will be 2 in the first case (`Event.AT_TARGET`) and 3 (`Event.BUBBLING_PHASE`) in the latter.
+And the `.eventPhase` property of the event object will be 2 (`Event.AT_TARGET`) in the first case and 3 (`Event.BUBBLING_PHASE`) in the latter.

-So, if you want to create a listener in HTML that will be invoked, when the mouse enters a given element, but you don't care when the mouse moves around between children inside the element, you have to add a regular event listener and then also check either the target property or the eventPhase property, to make sure you're handling the right event.
+So, if you want to create a listener in HTML that will be invoked, when the mouse enters a given element, but you don't care when the mouse moves around between children inside the element, you have to add a regular event listener and then also check either the `.target` property or the `.eventPhase` property, to make sure you're handling the right event.
 You could do something like this:

 ```js
 element.addEventListener('mouseenter', (evt) => {